-Culvert/access permits assure all access points are safe, all culverts are properly sized for drainage and that they are installed to conform to all known construction standards.
+Access permits ensure all access points are safe, all culverts are properly sized for drainage and that they are installed to conform to all County construction standards.

-This permit is issued when a building, utility or other infrastructure is built within a floodplain as designated by FEMA.
+This permit is issued when surface development occurs within a 100-year regulated floodplain as designated by FEMA.

 This permit is issued for any individual street cut, trenching, road bore or main line extensions of water, sanitary sewer, gas, electric, telecommunications or storm sewer effecting the infrastructure of the county ROW.
 This permit is also required for monitoring well development, soil test bores and potholing for line locates.
 Depending on the size and scope of the project an engineering review may be required.
 See Development Engineering Submittal Requirements below.

 This permit is required when grading activities occur on private property and the total area of disturbance is to be 3,000 square feet or greater, or the cumulative dirt moved exceeds 50 cubic yards.
 The import of fill material in excess of 10 cubic yards requires additional permitting and is not approved under the GRD permitting process.

 This permit is issued for new roadway construction and roadway improvements; bridges; curb, gutter, and sidewalk; cross pans, inlets; traffic control plans; etc. Onsite drainage infrastructure, such as water quality and detention facilities that were reviewed and approved with an Engineering Review Application, must also receive an INF permit to commence construction, if said improvements were not a part of a subdivision development.
 See Infrastructure Permit for Subdivisions below.